CAB International: BioProtection Portal

-CABI BioProtection Portal is a global resource for natural, non-toxic biocontrol and biopesticide products.
-Users can search for a crop or pest to discover the solutions available in a particular country.
-The initiative was developed to help farmers and growers to use less chemical pesticides.
+CABI BioProtection Portal is a free global resource for biological pest management.
+It features a searchable directory of nationally registered biocontrol and biopesticide products alongside comprehensive information to help agricultural advisors and growers to source and effectively use sustainable natural products within integrated pest management programmes.

 Microbial services

-CABI housed a collection of over 28,000 fungi samples from around the world to carry out microbial identification, preservations, patenting, training and consultancy from their offices and labs in Egham, England.
+CABI housed a collection of over 28,000 fungus samples from around the world to carry out microbial identification, preservations, patenting, training and consultancy from their offices and labs in Egham, England.
 In 2009, these were merged with the collection at the Royal Botanic Gardens, Kew.
 This move was supported by a £250,000 grant from the UK government.

 Notable people

-Professor Ruth Oniang'o who is a leading nutritionist from Kenya sits on the board (in 2020).
+Chileshe Kapwepwe who has served as Secretary General for the Common Market for Eastern and Southern Africa since 2018, is currently CABI's Board Chair.

 Publishing

 The publishing division of CABI helps to fund the scientific research and projects undertaken by the other two divisions.
 CABI publishes books, abstract databases (such as CAB Direct) and online resources.
 Subject areas include agriculture, plant sciences, veterinary sciences, environmental science, food, nutrition, and tourism.

 CABI's database 'Global Health' is a specialist bibliographic, abstracting and indexing database dedicated to public health research and practice.
 Publications from over 158 countries in 50 languages are abstracted and all relevant non-English-language papers are translated to give access to research not available through any other database.
 In 2010, CABI became an official supporting organisation of Healthcare Information For All by 2015 as part of its support to improve availability and use of healthcare information in low-income countries.